Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 # Installation:

 + Install Python3.7 on computer.
-Run in python or cmd terminal.
++ Run in python or cmd terminal.

 # Contact:

 Name: Omar Ali
-Contact: Omarh90@gmail.com
+Email: Omarh90@gmail.com

-Copyright (C) 2018 Omar Ali - All Rights Reserved
-You may use, distribute, modify this code if attributed to original source and as subject to license agreement.
+Copyright &copy; 2018 Omar Ali - All Rights Reserved You may use, distribute, modify this code if attributed to original source and as subject to license agreement.